-I recently facilitated a global leadership workshop for a group of very introvert MBA students – actually the most introvert group I have ever had.
+I recently facilitated a global leadership workshop for a group of very introverted MBA students – actually the most introverted group I have ever had.
 It was not a group of executive MBA students so they have both their life and challenges ahead of them.
-One of the major challenges they have is the competition from all the other great MBA graduates out there.
+One of the major challenges they have ie competition from all the other great MBA graduates out there.
 I told them, “No matter how good grades you get, there are thousands of people out there who are better qualified than you are.
 You have to get out of your comfort zone”.
 I offered them a presentation skills crash course and asked how many were interested.
-Only the few partially active in class raised their hands.
+Only a few partially active in the class raised their hands.
 I dropped the idea again.

 These young people who have paid a lot of money to get an MBA will end up unemployed or in jobs way below what they academically deserve because they are afraid of getting out of their comfort zone.
-What is the point of being the brightest brain on the planet if nobody knows about it.
-Most actors are actually introvert according to Myers-Briggs surveys, but they have learned to take on an extrovert role when they are at work.
-Personally, I think introvert people are far more attractive for an employer.
+What is the point of being the brightest brain on the planet if nobody knows about it?
+Most actors are actually introverts according to Myers-Briggs surveys, but they have learned to take on an extrovert role when they are at work.
+Personally, I thinkintrovertedt people are far more attractive to an employer.
 It is much easier to train an introvert to take on an extrovert role than training an extrovert to shut up.

-But if none of these MBA students have the courage to leave their comfort zone they will end up being run over by less intelligent people with bigger mouths.
+But if none of these MBA students has the courage to leave their comfort zone they will end up being run over by less intelligent people with bigger mouths.
 Business as usual.

 Many leaders are afraid of leaving their comfort zone too